 Benzoyl Peroxide & Salicylic acid

-Essential oils are seen as a natural alternative for skincare and beauty product.
-However, because they are not strictly regulated and come in different varieties and concentrations.
+Essential oils are seen as a natural alternative for skincare and beauty products.
+However, they are not strictly regulated and come in different varieties and concentrations.
 In addition, some can cause uterine contractions and may lead to a miscarriage if used in early pregnancy.
 So while they are not completely harmful, a few are linked to major health concerns when pregnant.
 So be safe to avoid them to be on the safe side.

-This skin-lightening agent used to treat conditions such as dark spots and melasma.
+This skin-lightening agent is used to treat conditions such as dark spots and melasma.
 However, because 45% of hydroquinone is absorbed into the bloodstream it is too risky for use during pregnancy.
 Although there is no research on its effects on the foetus it is best to avoid it altogether.

 While sunscreen is not negotiable during pregnancy, it’s important to pay closer attention to the type of formula you choose.
 Sunscreen with oxybenzone has been linked to birth defects so this may be the time to embrace the white cast by using a physical sunscreen.
-These are safer than chemical sunscreens which contain ingredients like avobenzone, homosalate that can be absorbed through your skin.
+These are safer than chemical sunscreens which contain ingredients like avobenzone, and homosalate that can be absorbed through your skin.